TERMITE CONTROL SERVICES

-This is the governing principle for why we do what we do.
-At the end of the day, this is not just a pest control service.
+These are the governing principles for why we do what we do.
 Hawx gives you the means necessary to ensure that your family’s well being and peace of mind are protected.

 As a bonus, we also support reforestation and restoration efforts that allow us to give back to the delicate ecosystem we find ourselves participating in, such as Bayer’s “Feed a Bee” program.
 This allows us to keep your home, and all of our wildlife, safe and fruitful for decades to come.
 Most pests are actually beneficial in nature, so protecting them in their natural habitats allows our planet to function and thrive the way it’s supposed to.

 Plus, with free estimates at Hawx, you’ve got nothing to lose by giving us a call about your newest home intruders.

 Ready to bid those termites adieu?
 We’ve got you covered, and can’t wait to discuss the best options for you.

 You might think all termites are the same, but several different varieties exist.
 And while most of us believe termites are damaging insects, they actually

 Termites are capable of causing a lot of damage to a home’s structure.
 It’s important to learn the signs of termite damage so you can